tawi1/DotsTrafficCity/docs/source/trafficCarConfigs.rst

 	* **Rotation speed** : vehicle rotation speed.
 	* **Rotation speed curve** : curve on the dependence of the speed of the car on its speed.

+.. _trafficCarOtherSettings:

 Other Settings
 ~~~~~~~~~~~~

+| **Cull physics** : off physics for the vehicle if they are outside the camera.
 | **Cull wheels** : on/off wheel handling if they are outside the camera.

 .. _trafficNavMeshObstacle: